A blog from 2012

 At the time, at the very edge of my awareness, was also the teensiest, weensiest thought that whispered that if we didn’t have children, we had each other, and we were lucky to have found each other.
 It was a very happy marriage for a long time, and I thought we’d be together for life.
 However, no happiness is enough to beat back alcoholism and addiction, and I have some very painful memories of our last attempt to have a Christmas together, getting back together for ‘one last time’.
 He spent most of it sneaking off to drink in the woodshed, and I either wept, spoke to friends from Al-Anon or ate my weight in Christmas pudding.

-But somehow, not being in a relationship and being childless has a particular piquancy at Christmas – especially now that I’m 48 and no-one can seriously imagine that ‘it’ll work out for me one day’ (unless they suggest I just adopt!)
+But somehow, not being in a relationship and being childless has a particular piquancy at Christmas – especially now that I’m at an age where no-one can seriously imagine that ‘it’ll work out for me one day’ (unless they suggest I just adopt!)

 I know it’s an issue that other single, childless women struggle with too: whether to go home at Christmas as the sad old Spinster Aunt and watch their siblings, and even their nephews and nieces, with their children, and suffer as they watch their own parents enraptured by the next generation – or stay at home, pretend it’s not happening and feel like Scrooge.
 I don’t have siblings with children, so I don’t have to endure that particular form of bittersweet torture.
 And my Mother and Stepfather have never mentioned the grandchildren they don’t have, so I think I’ve got off lightly in terms of parental pressure and sibling rivalry.